lusis/lua-httpclient/README.md

 ## Other bits
 There are ways to override much of what you pass in to the actual http request specific to the driver.

+## Install
+Easiest option is probably to install from luarocks:

+`luarocks install httpclient`

+Alternately, you can install via the included `Makefile`.
+You'll probably want to override the `LUA_SHAREDIR` environment variable.
+You'll also need to make sure you install `luasocket` and ideally `luasec` (for https links).

 ## Requirements
 The following versions were tested
 - lua 5.2 (the version that shipped with trusty)